 In order to explore such issues – in order to close-read this global novel across languages – we have had to be selective.
 Groups of us have got together and discussed the book in many of its different tongues, and defined the aspects we would like to investigate in detail.

-We have chosen individual words that are particularly important in the novel and its translations: words that range from ‘passion’ through ‘walk’ and ‘wander’ to ‘plain’ (coming soon).
+We have chosen individual words that are particularly important in the novel and its translations: prismatic words that range from ‘passion’ through ‘walk’ and ‘wander’ to ‘plain’ (coming soon).
 We have looked at the title, and chosen patterns of metaphor, some grammatical forms, and some extended prismatic passages such as the ‘red-room‘.
-The results of this work will not appear until Phase Two of the project is published on this site (do use the Subscribe form in the sidebar if you wish to keep in touch with our progress).
-In the meantime, you can read brief treatments of Jane Eyre’s Prismatic Titles and Prismatic Words.
+The results of this work are appearing on the site bit by bit through late 2020 and early 2021: do use the Subscribe form in the sidebar if you wish to keep in touch with our progress.

 Text by Matthew Reynolds